StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_metrics.md

        * **max_restart_history_seconds** - Default `86400`
        * **max_query_chunk_seconds** - Default `3600`
        * **unique_key_fields** - The fields to use to [uniquely identify a record](#uniquely-identify-a-record).
 Default `_bkt` and `_cd`.
        * **parameters** - Used in the Splunk API request.
-The default parameters make sure the Splunk saved search query refreshes.
+The default parameters provided make sure the Splunk saved search query refreshes.
 Default `force_dispatch: true` and `dispatch.now: true`.

 4. Save the configuration file.
 5. Restart StackState Agent V1 to apply the configuration changes.